john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

  * Am I looking at the plots (`.show()`), or saving them to files (`.savefig()`)?
  * Am I creating PNG outputfiles, or PS, or what?

 All you need to do is set the "backend" for matplotlib, so it knows what you are doing.
 It's just two lines.
-If you run into this problem, you can find a full guide [here](http://matplotlib.org/faq/usage_faq.html#what-is-a-backend).
+Hopefully you don't run into this problem, but if you do, look at the full explanation and guide [here](http://matplotlib.org/faq/usage_faq.html#what-is-a-backend).

 ## Problem Set